 Must achieve scores of 4.5 in listening, 4.5 in reading and 4.0 in writing

-- Proof of English language proficiency must be provided prior to an offer of admission into the program.
+- Proof of English language proficiency must be provided to the College prior to an offer of admission into the program.

-- The College prefers that documentation come directly from the testing agency/school however will also accept documents if these are the originals and not photocopies via:
+- The College prefers that documentation come directly from the testing agency/school however will also accept documents if they are the originals and not photocopies via:

 - The date reflected for the submission will be based on the date the documentation is received.